 This book was utterly fantastic.
 I’m going to take a few breaths and collect my thoughts before I dive into this review, because I want to do it right.
 So first I’ll tell you a little on what the story is about.

 Three sisters have to deal with the repercussions of their businessman father’s major scandal, but they manage to make the best of the situation by creating a business of their own–a cute tea shop in San Francisco.
-Years late when their landlord passes away, his nephew forces them out of their beloved shop.
+Years later their landlord passes away and his nephew forces them out of their beloved shop.
 Needing a fresh start, Jane, Celia and Margot find themselves staying with a distant cousin from their late mother’s side and starting over…in Austin, Texas.
-Thus begins an adventure of a lifetime for the three girls, one that involves both heartbreak and beautiful love.
+Thus begins an adventure of a lifetime for the three girls, one that involves both heartbreak, hope, and beautiful love.

 Jane of Austin is a must-read for both Austen and contemporary romance lovers alike.
 I hope I did this book justice with my review, because it is one of those reads that’ll stick with me.
 I’ll say it again, I loved this book.
 Go read it!
 It’s perfect for summer, reading along with friends, or bringing on vacation.
-The ending is similar to sipping your favorite cup of tea, in the way that’ll it leave you with a highly contented sigh.
+The ending is similar to sipping your favorite cup of tea, in the way that’ll it leave you with a sigh of perfect content.
 Ahhh.

 *I received this book from Blogging for Books for this review.